wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 They supply the energy for a new person.
 The real takes no part in it, but makes it possible by giving it the light.

-**Q:**&ensp;My difficulty is this: As I can see, every experience is its own reälity.
+**Q:**&ensp;My difficulty is this: As I can see, every experiënce is its own reality.
-It is there — experienced.
+It is there — experiënced.
-The moment I question it and ask to whom it happens, who is the observer and so on, the experience is over and all I can investigate is only the memory of it.
+The moment I question it and ask to whom it happens, who is the observer and so on, the experiënce is over and all I can investigate is only the memory of it.
 I cannot investigate the living moment — the *now*.
 My awareness is of the past, not of the present.
 When I am aware, I do not really live in the *now*, but only in the past.
 Can there really be an awareness of the present?

-**M:**&ensp;What you are describing is not awareness at all, but only thinking about the experience.
+**M:**&ensp;What you are describing is not awareness at all, but only thinking about the experiënce.
 True awareness (<span data-tippy-content="True Awareness.">samvid</span>) is a state of pure witnessing without the least attempt to do anything about the event witnessed.
 Your thoughts and feelings, words and actions may also be a part of the event; you watch all, unconcerned in the full light of clarity and understanding.
-You understand precisely what is going on because it does not affect you.
+You understand precisely what is goïng on because it does not affect you.
 It may seem to be an attitude of cold aloofness, but it is not really so.
 Once you are in it, you will find that you love what you see, whatever may be its nature.
 This choiceless love is the touchstone of awareness.